Academic Code of Conduct

 - Dismissal from the College

 The College reserves the right to review all credits, degrees and certificates.
 If any academic misconduct is revealed, those credits, degrees and certificates also may be rescinded.
 Records of all Academic Code of Conduct violations will be maintained in the student’s file.

 In extreme or emergency circumstances, any officer of the College at the vice president or higher level may immediately suspend a student from access to College premises, activities or electronic sites pending disciplinary action.
-Such action will be reported to the vice president and provost.
+Such action will be reported to the provost and vice president.

 - Evidence of procedural irregularity

-- Evidence of mitigating circumstances or facts that could not have been presented to the dean imposing the sanctions
+- Evidence of mitigating circumstances or facts that could not have been presented at the hearing

 - Evidence of undue severity of sanction

-- Evidence that the decision of the dean’s office is arbitrary, capricious or unreasonable and that the evidence does not support the charges
+- Evidence that the decision of the Academic Integrity Committee is arbitrary, capricious or unreasonable and that the evidence does not support the charges

-The decision of the Academic Integrity Committee is final.
+The decision of the provost and vice president is final.